 RAM is also important for heavy simulations and heavy GPU rendering.
 As a rule of thumb for heavy GPU Rendering, you should have twice the amount of your GPUs’ combined VRAM size.
 (So if you had 2 GPUs with 8GB VRAM each, you’d need 32GB of System RAM)

 For Modeling or Sculpting, RAM can become a deciding factor too.
 The more complex the mesh you are editing, the higher the polygon count, the more RAM you’ll usually need.
 This becomes apparent very quickly when sculpting.

 Another benefit of having plenty of RAM is multitasking.

 Content Creators are multi-taskers, and 3ds Max is often just one of the tools in your pipeline.
 More RAM means that you can run many programs at the same time.
 You can open various 3ds Max windows, or have some accompanying Software such as After Effects or Photoshop open at the same time.

 For standard 3D modeling, animation, and rendering on projects of moderate complexity, 16 GB of RAM can take you a long way.

-If you are working with very high polygon counts, use lots of large textures, have sims or lots of clones in your scene, then 32 GB will be a life-saver.
+If you are working with very high polygon counts, use lots of large textures from texture-sites, have sims or lots of clones in your scene, then 32 GB will be a life-saver.